Kerala Police: Pink Police Patrol

+There are a total of 52 Pink Police Patrol vehicles in Kerala, each staffed by three women officers, including the driver.
+These patrols operate from 8 AM to 8 PM.

 Narcotic Cell

 Narcotic Cell collects intelligence on Narcotic Drugs and Psychotropic Substances (NDPS) and pass it on to concerned police stations according to the gravity of cases.
 Monitoring and Supervising cases registered under NDPS Act is also done by this wing.
 Abkari raids are being conducted by Narcotic Cell on information.
+The District Anti-Narcotic Special Action Force (DANSAF) functions as the operational arm of the narcotic cells.

 District Narcotic Cell is functioning in all police districts, headed by an officer of the rank of Deputy Superintendent of Police, and under supervision of District Police Chiefs.

 Women Cell

-State Women Cell is headed by the Lady Superintendent of Police.
+State Women Cell is headed by a Superintendent of Police.
 In addition, One District Women Cell is also functioning in all Police Districts, each headed by a Woman Inspector.
 The State Women Cell is functioning at the Police Headquarters in Thiruvananthapuram.
 The first Woman Police Station started at Kozhikode in 1973.